iq-motion-control/iq-module-communication-doc/docs/manual/manual_canopen.rst

 	.. image:: ../_static/manual_images/fortiq/canopen/kickdrive_open_od.png
 		:height: 400

 #.
-Double click the Value/Editor box put 10 (set up to set the velocity to 10 rad/sec)
+Double click the Value/Editor box and enter 10 (set up to set the velocity to 10 rad/sec)

 #.
 Deselect the box, and reselect the whole entry so that it turns blue